RocketChat/docs-old/administrator-guides/custom-fields/README.md

 }
 ```

-In this example we are setting two new fields, we will go over each property of these fields:
+In this example we are setting two new fields, we will go over each proadressperty of these fields:

 - **type**: This defines the type of the field, currently we have 2 types: `select` and `text`.
 Where `select` creates a dropdown list and `text` creates a plain text form.